 Type/Cast is a new literary journal, curated in Cape Town.
-We feature new, fresh and vibrant writing, whether fiction, nonfiction or poetry, with a particular focus on South African writing.
+We feature new, fresh and vibrant writing, whether fiction, nonfiction and poetry, with a particular focus on South African writing.
 Type/Cast initially publishes online, with the top rated submissions being printed in the annual.

-The editorial collective got together as postgraduate students at the University of Cape Town, and will be joined by Guest Editors for each edition of the journal.
+The editorial collective first got together as postgraduate students at the University of Cape Town, and is joined by Guest Editors for each edition of the journal.
 The Guest Editor for Type/Cast’s launch was the highly-acclaimed South African author Imraan Coovadia.
 Issue 2 was guest-edited by Yewande Omotoso.
 Issue 3 was guest-edited by Lauren Beukes.
-Issue 4 was edited by Efemia Chela and Bongani Kona.
+Issue 4 was guest-edited by Efemia Chela and Bongani Kona.

 Keep in touch with Type/Cast via:

-studied literature at the university currently known as Rhodes (UCKAR/Rhodes University) until 2016 and is studying Gender and Transformation briefly at the University of Cape Town in 2017 as a Mandela Rhodes Scholar.
-In October 2017 began an MA in Culture and Thought After 1945 at the University of York.
+studied literature at the university currently known as Rhodes (UCKAR/Rhodes University) until 2016 and studied Gender and Transformation briefly at the University of Cape Town in 2017 as a Mandela Rhodes Scholar.
+In October 2017 she began an MA in Culture and Thought After 1945 at the University of York.
 As a freelance journalist she has been published by Africa Is A Country

 , The Star